ros2/rmw_connextdds/README.md

     are able to let Connext manipulate ROS 2 messages without any additional data representation conversion (as was for exaple the case with the previous implementation, `rmw_connext_cpp`).
-- Determine the mangled version of the topic name (see [Customize Endpoint QoS](#customize-endpoint-qos) for a summary of the name mangling rules).
+- Determine the mangled version of the topic name (see [Customize DataWriter and DataReader QoS](#customize-datawriter-and-datareader-qos) for a summary of the name mangling rules).
 - Check if a Topic with the specific name and data type has already been created by calling [`DDS_DomainParticipant_find_topic()`](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/api/connext_dds/api_c/group__DDSDomainParticipantModule.html#ga5d03738356707f3375ffddc7d1669161).